Têtes Noires: Founding and personnel

 Holt (vocals, violin) formed the band in 1982, as a one-time performance art project.
-(Vixen, the first all female rock band in the Twin Cities, formed in Saint Paul a year or two earlier.)
 Acceptance and critical acclaim made them a sextet.
-Along with Holt were: Polly Alexander (guitar), Cynthia Bartell (bass, vocals), Angela Frucci (piano, keyboards), Camille Gage (vocals, keyboards), and Renée Kayon (percussion, vocals).
+Along with Holt were: Polly Alexander (guitar), Cynthia Bartell (bass, vocals), Angela Frucci (piano, keyboards), Camille Gage (vocals), and Renée Kayon (percussion, vocals).

 They used a 1950s drum machine named "Barbie" until their third album when drummer Chris Little joined.
 Gage, Holt, and Kayon did lead vocals.
 Gage and Holt were the primary songwriters.
 As they explained to a writer for Spin, the band was a self-managed collective: Holt and Gage did public relations, Alexander did the finances, Bartell did record distribution and promotion, Kayon took care of graphics, and Frucci drove their truck.

 Touring

 Gage said about their first show in 1983 at the Pride Festival in Loring Park, "What we were doing was very unusual.
 The music was unusual.
 What was frustrating is that you reach a point where you want people to listen to the music and get past the novelty aspect and pay attention, which I think people do relatively quickly".

 The band toured for five years, playing CBGB, Folk City and the Walker Art Center.
 They played The Bottom Line twice in 1985, once opening for Richard Thompson.
-At the time, Minneapolis had a healthy indie music scene that included Prince, The Replacements and, booking acts from across the world, the nightclub First Avenue where the band played about 10 times from 1984 through 1986.
+At the time, Minneapolis had a healthy indie music scene that included Prince, The Replacements and—booking acts from across the world—the nightclub First Avenue where the band played many times from 1983 through 1986.